Jasper-Wesseling/Project-1.4/README.md

   npm install
   ```

-* copy .env and make a .env.local version and add you credentia etc
+* copy .env and make a .env.local version and add your credentia etc

 ## to run the mobile Frontend
 * expo